nodesocket/baseball-stats.net/docs/index.md

 # "Baseball fans are junkies, and their heroin is the statistic." <small>- Robert S. Weider</small>

+## Latest

-Justin Verlander in Game 2 of the ALCS in Houston was a magnificent work of art.
+*10/14/2017* - Justin Verlander in Game 2 of the ALCS in Houston was a magnificent work of art.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_Xb3FNEQ1o0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>